In the photo above, students use 3D glasses to see computer-drawn proteins in three dimensions

 Undergraduate study in the BCBio major is jointly administered by the Departments of Computer Science, Genetics, Development, and Cell Biology, and Mathematics.
 The large group of participating faculty from these three departments provides students with a multidimensional perspective on bioinformatics and computational biology and presents students with a broad range of possibilities to get involved in research.

-The undergraduate B.S. degree is offered through the College of Liberal Arts and Sciences.
+The undergraduate B.S. degree and minor are offered through the College of Liberal Arts and Sciences.
 For more information about admission to this major, please visit the College of Liberal Arts and Sciences Future Students webpage.

 March, 2015: BCBio to offer minor and new BS curriculum in fall 2015

 March 2015: BCBio plans to offer new course, BCBio 322X, in fall 2015.
 This course will replace BCBio 211.
 BCBIO 322X draft